tapTapCode/upscale-demo/README.md

 # Upscale Demo

-A WordPress plugin to upload and upscale images using the Replicate `topazlabs/image-upscaler` model.
+A WordPress plugin to upload and upscale images using the Replicate's `topazlabs/image-upscaler` model.

 # ✨ Features